citp/privacy-policy-historical/p/pl/pla/plazahotelcasino.com.md

-> *The following text is extracted and transformed from the plazahotelcasino.com privacy policy that was archived on 2012-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120509021346id_/http%3A//www.plazahotelcasino.com/about_us/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the plazahotelcasino.com privacy policy that was archived on 2013-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131229061517id_/http%3A//www.plazahotelcasino.com/about_us/privacy_policy) for the most accurate reproduction.*

-# Downtown Las Vegas Hotel & Casino - plazahotelcasino.com :: Privacy Policy
+# Downtown Las Vegas Hotel & Casino - plazahotelcasino.com ::Privacy Policy

 OUR COMMITMENT TO PRIVACY
 Your privacy is extremely important to us.
 To better protect your privacy, we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.